 2.3.3.
 Optimize your page title

 Each page’s title — the contents of the HTML

-<title> tag — can be one of the most important factors for ranking well in search results.
+<title> tag — can be one of the most critical factors for ranking well in search results.
 Not only is it the literal title of the tab or browser window, but it’s also the first line people see in the search results.
-It describes what your page is, or is about, and acts as an advert which encourages users to click.
+It describes what your page is or is about and acts as an advert that encourages users to click.

-It’s critical that you think about the structure of your titles, as well as the content of the title on each individual page.
+You must think about the structure of your titles and the content of the title on each page.
 Typically, it’s worth considering that:

-- Search engines may put more weight on the early words — so trying to get your keywords near the start of the title might make you more likely to rank well.
+- Search engines may put more weight on the early words, so getting your keywords near the start of the title might make you more likely to rank well.

 For more info on how to create enticing titles for your posts, read our article on crafting good titles for SEO.

-There are all sorts of variables you can use in the titles and meta description, and they’re all listed and explained in the help tab on the page.
+You can use all sorts of variables in the SEO titles and meta description, and they’re all listed and explained in the help tab on the page.

 For advanced users, there are some additional cool features.
 For instance, you can use